mca-lab/Komal_rpo/README.md

 **Objective:** Prepare raw data for analysis using PySpark.

 **Tasks:**
--Loaded raw datasets into PySpark
+- Loaded raw datasets into PySpark
 - Handled missing values, inconsistent formats, and duplicates
 - Aggregated hourly dataset to daily counts for analysis
 - Merged day-level and hourly-level datasets for comprehensive insights